-- Submission/verification of your current contact information and PTA licensure.
+- Submission and verification of your current contact information and PTA licensure.

 - Name and contact information of a self-designated supervising physical therapist (see supervising physical therapist selection below), who will receive an email request to complete a recommendation and partnering agreement.